 What will happen to trade between New Zealand and the UK?
 What about New Zealand trade with the rest of the EU?

-In the meantime there will be no change to our current trading arrangements.
-The UK remains a member of the EU and the same rules will continue to apply to our trade with the UK and EU.
 These include the range of areas incorporated in the EU’s commitments under the World Trade Organisation, which cover the UK.
-Tariff rate quotas providing access for important New Zealand exports, such as certain meat and dairy products, form part of these WTO commitments.
+These WTO commitments include Tariff Rate Quotas that provide access for important New Zealand exports, such as certain meat and dairy products.

 The UK will remain a close, fundamental partner for New Zealand.